TheBitDrifter/bappa_docs/content/docs/inputs.md

 ## The Input Buffer

-The `InputBuffer` component is the bridge between client inputs and core game logic.
+The `ActionBuffer` component is the bridge between client inputs and core game logic.
 It:

 - Stores inputs that are relevant to an entity
 - Automatically deduplicates inputs